cosmos/gaia/docs/DOCS_README.md

 then navigate to localhost:8080 in your browser.

-## Build RPC Docs

-First, run `make tools` from the root of repo, to install the swagger-ui tool.

-Then, edit the `swagger.yaml` manually; it is found [here](https://github.com/cosmos/gaia/blob/master/cmd/gaiacli/swagger-ui/swagger.yaml)

-Finally, run `make update-gaia-lite-docs` from the root of the repo.

 ## Search

 We are using [Algolia](https://www.algolia.com) to power full-text search.
 This uses a public API search-only key in the `config.js` as well as a [cosmos_network.json](https://github.com/algolia/docsearch-configs/blob/master/configs/cosmos_network.json) configuration file that we can update with PRs.